 PIERRE CHAREAU (1883-1950)

-Born in Bordeaux in 1883, Pierre Chareau was one of the first modern French architects to use new materials such as glass and steel, but he was also a decorator, furniture maker, inventor and designer.
+Born in Bordeaux in 1883, Pierre Chareau was one of the first modern French architects to use new materials such as glass and steel, but he was also a decorator, cabinetmaker, inventor and designer.

-From 1899 to 1914, he worked as draughtsman for the British firm Waring & Gillow.
-It was only after the First World War that Pierre Chareau opened his own furniture design studio at his home on rue Nollet (17th) in Paris.
-His success at the Salon d'automne and Salon des artistes décorateurs in 1922 soon enabled him to open a store called La Boutique in the Montparnasse area.
+The British firm of Waring & Gillow hired him as a draughtsman from 1899 to 1914.
+Then, after the First World War, Pierre Chareau opened his own workshop in his residence on the rue Nollet in Paris (17th).
+His success at the Salon d'automne and the Salon des artistes décorateurs in 1922 enabled him to open a shop in the Montparnasse district called La Boutique.

-In the manner of Le Corbusier or his friend Mallet-Stevens, he chiseled every unique wooden work with a spring equalling that he gave to the making of furnitures in series.
-The modular fittings and equipments he realized for private clients meet the various film sets he designed, especially for Marcel L'Herbier, The Inhuman (1924) and Vertigo (1927).
-For the purpose of the Exposition internationale des Arts décoratifs et industriels modernes in 1925 in Paris, Pierre Chareau designed an office-library in the Pavilion of the French Embassy, a set which is now reconstructed at the Museum of Decorative Arts in Paris.
-In 1926, on the occasion of the XVIth Salon des artistes décorateurs, he founded the « Groupe des cinq » composed of Pierre Legrain, Raymond Templier, Jean Puiforcat et Dominique.
+Following the example of Le Corbusier and his friend Robert Mallet-Stevens, he applied the same precision of gesture to create unique pieces in precious wood, mass-produced furniture in steel tubing, and wall lamps in alabaster leaf.
+He created modular furniture for private clients as well as for film sets, notably for Marcel L'Herbier's films - L'Inhumaine (1924) and Le Vertige (1927) - for which he was chief decorator.
+For the 1925 International Exhibition of Modern Decorative and Industrial Arts, he created the office-library of the Pavillon d'Une Ambassade française, now reconstituted in the Musée des Arts décoratifs in Paris.
+In 1926, on the occasion of the 16th Salon des artistes décorateurs, he founded the « Groupe des cinq » composed of Pierre Legrain, Raymond Templier, Jean Puiforcat et Dominique.
 They deprecated the Société des Artistes Décorateurs because of their high praise of classicism.
 He was also called by Mallet-Stevens to decorate part of the Villa Noailles in Hyères.

-If his architectural work is narrower, it is just as remarkable.
-After designing the Beauvallon Golf Club House and the Villa Vent d'Aval, he created for his friends the Dalsace his real masterpiece : the Maison de Verre (1928-1931).
+Although his architectural work is more modest, mainly because he is self-taught in this discipline, it is just as remarkable.
+Indeed, after having designed the Club House of the Golf de Beauvallon at the request of Edmond Bernheim and the Villa Vent d'Aval (1927-1928), he created a genuine masterpiece for his friends the Dalsaces: the Maison de Verre (1928-1931).

-Forced to flee France with his wife Dollie in 1940, Pierre Chareau settled in the United States where he ended his days leaving behind him his ultimate achievement, the "One-room" House of the painter Robert Motherwell.
+Forced to flee France with his wife Dollie in 1940, Pierre Chareau settled in the United States where he ended his life, leaving behind his final work, the house-studio known as "Pièce-unique" for the painter Robert Motherwell.